replayio/docs/src/app/test-suites/runs-view/page.md

 {% twocolumns %}
 {% group %}

-To focus on specific tests, use filters.
-These enable you to view only the main branch, examine failing runs, or search through runs.

-{% callout type="link" title="Top failures and flakes" href="/test-suites/top-failing-and-flaky-tests"%}
-To analyze your flaky tests, open the [Tests view](/test-suites/top-failing-and-flaky-tests).
-Here, you can see details of your top failures and test flakes.
-{% /callout %}
+The Test Runs Filters help you view the most relevant run by branch, passing and failing runs, and commit message.

 {% /group %}